 To achieve these goals, the assets of the enterprise should be used and managed as efficiently as possible.

-This is a series of articles on Physical Asset Management.
-In the first part of the series, we will look at the basic concepts in asset management and how to put them into practice.
+In the first part of Behind The Scenes of Asset Management series, we will look at the basic concepts in asset management and how to put them into practice.

 Let’s dive in!

 Glossary – Introduction to Asset Management Terms